-On Wednesday, July 3, 2019 at 6:15pm, Randy Corbin passed away at the age of 80.
+On Wednesday, July 3, 2019 at 6:15pm, Mr. Randy C. Corbin entered into eternal rest at the age of 80 years old.
 Randy was born on January 23, 1939 in Gould, Arkansas to Ollie and Luberta Corbin.
 In 1957, Randy attended and graduated from Field High School.
 He began to hone his leadership skills by serving as the high school basketball coach before moving to Chicago in 1958.
 Randy married, "the Queen of his life'', Karen Kennedy, September 25, 1962.
 Together, they raised two sons, Arnell and L. Durand, and two daughters, Claressa and Syreeta.
 Randy served in the U.S. Army and was honorably discharged in 1964.

 Growing up in Gould, AR, Randy recalled times when he would sit on his porch, and watch funeral processionals drive along the road.
 As a young boy, a seed of entrepreneurship was planted in him, and unbeknownst to him, his legacy would surpass his imaginations.
 After moving to Chicago, Randy attended Worsham College of Mortuary Science.
 With over 50 years of success as the owner of Corbin Colonial Funeral Chapel, Randy Corbin became renowned throughout Illinois as a pioneer and pillar in the funeral service profession.